Craft Beer Me

 Holiday-themed beers are hit or miss, to say the least.
 Some of them, like pumpkin beers, can be overly gimmicky and rely too much on artificial sweeteners.
 Some are bland creations that merely make a tangential connection to the holiday they’re looking to celebrate.
 A rare few will completely capture the feeling you get during the holidays.

 In 1992, Great Lakes Christmas Ale packed fresh cinnamon, ginger, and honey into a boozy dark ale that you could imagine the North Pole’s local microbrewery would have as its flagship.
 For Midwestern beer drinkers, tracking down six packs of Christmas Ale would become a seasonal ritual.
-Even today, there isn’t a beer better suited for cozy evenings by the fire or taking an edge off stressful gatherings with certain family members…
+Even today, there isn’t a beer better suited for cozy evenings by the fire or taking the edge off stressful gatherings with certain family members…

 Honorable Mention